Pence says he’s on ‘the road to a full recovery' after surgery to implant pacemaker

 CLICK HERE TO GET THE FOX NEWS APP

-Pence aides generally brush off talk of the next presidential election.
-They insist he is focused on his family and next year’s midterm elections, when Republicans are well positioned to regain at least one chamber of Congress.
+Pence is scheduled to head to South Carolina next week to deliver his first public address since the end of the Trump administration.
+An aide to the former vice president told Fox News on Tuesday that the speech – a keynote address at a dinner hosted by the Palmetto Family Council, a conservative Christian nonprofit, on April 29 in Columbia, South Carolina – is still scheduled to take place.

+While Pence has remained quiet about his future political plans, pundits consider him a likely 2024 Republican presidential contender.
+The stop in South Carolina will no doubt spark more speculation, as the Palmetto state holds the first southern primary and votes third in the GOP presidential nominating calendar.

-Fox News' Thomas Barrabi contributed to this report.
+Fox News' Thomas Barrabi and Paul Steinhauser contributed to this report.